SAP-samples/ui5-cap-event-app/docs/documentation.md

 The few files comprising the app are:

-* just two translatable texts in the [`i18n`](../packages/server/ui-admin/webapp/i18n) directory
+* just two translatable texts in the [`i18n`](../packages/ui-admin/webapp/i18n) directory
-* an almost empty [`Component.js`](../packages/server/ui-admin/webapp/Component.js) file (only the logout method explained earlier in the Form UI app has some lines of code)
+* an almost empty [`Component.js`](../packages/ui-admin/webapp/Component.js) file (only the logout method explained earlier in the Form UI app has some lines of code)
-* an [`index.html`](../packages/server/ui-admin/webapp/index.html) file which is  needed for running the app locally in a sandbox
+* an [`index.html`](../packages/ui-admin/webapp/index.html) file which is  needed for running the app locally in a sandbox
-* the [`the manifest.json`](../packages/server/ui-admin/webapp/manifest.json) file.
+* the [`manifest.json`](../packages/ui-admin/webapp/manifest.json) file.
 Even this content looks largely standard, pointing to the data service as described before for the Form UI app.

 Some parts of `manifest.json` are worth a look, though, to understand how the generic floorplan is configured:
 The default routing target, the "PersonList", is not a View, but a Component.
 And it's not a Component provided as part of the app, but one named "sap.fe.templates.ListReport", which comes with SAPUI5 and is the generic ListReport floorplan.
 In the "options" block of the manifest, there are some floorplan-specific settings, most importantly the entity set to display ("Person").